dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 9. Click `Set` > and in search type `Tnris` > click the `Breweries in Texas` webmap > click `OK` > `Save and Finish`.

-10. Congrats you just created your first native app with AppStudio.
-To view it before you build the binaries for your plaform of choice you can use AppStudio Player for ArcGIS in iOS or Android.
+10. To view your app before you build the binaries for your plaform of choice you can use AppStudio Player for ArcGIS in iOS or Android.
 If you have a device that supports one of these operating systems go ahead and download it from the App Store or Google Play.

  * If you don't have an iOS or Android go to step 12.